Loalwa Braz: Biography

+Later years

-Braz composed and sang two songs for the sound-track of the movie Le Roi Desperados – produced by French television station Canal+ - and performed with the London Philharmonic Orchestra, in Abbey Road, for the sound-track of the French movie Dis-Moi Oui, directed by Alexandre Arcady and with music by Phillipe Sarde.
-Many songs marked her career: “Chorando Se Foi” (“Lambada”), “Tago Mago”, “Dançando Lambada”, “Mélodie D’Amour” and “La Media Noche”.
-Braz's adaptation of the Stevie Wonder song “Another Star” into Portuguese (as “Outro Lugar”) demonstrated her skills, and that was why great names of world music were interested in her compositions and arrangements.
+Braz composed and sang two songs for the soundtrack of the movie Le Roi Desperados – produced by French television station Canal+ - and performed with the London Philharmonic Orchestra, in Abbey Road, for the soundtrack of the French movie Dis-Moi Oui, directed by Alexandre Arcady and with music by Phillipe Sarde.
+Braz's adaptation of the Stevie Wonder song "Another Star" into Portuguese (as "Outro Lugar") demonstrated her skills, and that was why great names of world music were interested in her compositions and arrangements.
 Braz was a member of the Arts, Sciences and Literature French Academy; she was decorated with the silver medal (Prix Thorlet) in 2003.
 She released a solo album in 2006, itself a trip between romanticism and the explosion of rhythms which characterized the artist's musical style.
 A new title enriched the singer's career: Ambassadress of the Association Francophone pour la Promotion de l'Esprit Sportif (AFPES).

 Death

 In the early hours of 19 January 2017, police found Braz's body in a burnt-out car next to a road in Saquarema, 73 km from Rio de Janeiro.
 She was 63 years old.
 According to witnesses, two men had been seen earlier in her home, not far from the place where the vehicle was found.
 Police detained three men as suspects in her death, describing the crime as 'a robbery gone awry'.
+According to police, men broke into Loalwa's inn, put her in the vehicle, and took her to Estrada da Barreira, in the Bacaxá District.

-According to police investigation, she was murdered by one of her employees, who had started working at the singer's inn just 15 days prior to her death.
+Also according to the Brazilian police investigation, she was murdered by one of her employees, who had started working at the singer's inn just 15 days prior to her death.
+The three men were sentenced to 37, 28 and 22 years in prison for the murder respectively.